nameko/nameko/docs/built_in_dependency_providers.rst

 Config
 ------

-Config is a simple dependency provider for accessing configuration values run time, see :ref:`running_a_service`.
+Config is a simple dependency provider that gives services read-only access to configuration values at run time, see :ref:`running_a_service`.

 .. literalinclude:: examples/config_dependency_provider.py